webdevelopers-eu/javascript-dna/README.md

         return '[' + this.coord.join(' x ') + ']';
 };
 ```
-> that can be intuitively required in the code by
+> that can be intuitively required in the code:
 ```javascript
 dna(
        'Point', // I need the Point prototype